-This year, we will submit more than \$2.5M in requests for funding from state, federal, and local funding sources.
+This year, we will submit more than \$2.7M in requests for funding from state, federal, local, and private funding sources.
 Our grant writing efforts will focus on the connection of equitable growth of housing and jobs to transportation and planning for climate change and sea level rise.
 The Department will also continue to work closely with other City agencies to identify and pursue funds for the capital implementation of our planning work.